BRISTLECONE PINE 3 © 2011White Mountains, CA

-Photographic Story I have always wanted to photograph the Bristlecone Pines, the oldest living thing in the world.
+I have always wanted to photograph the Bristlecone Pines, the oldest living thing in the world.
 Niki and I were headed out to California for an opening at the Annenberg Space for Photography making a photo trip out of it along the way.
 Even though it was January, I decided to take a chance that I could reach the trees without encountering snow.
 It was a very long drive up a dirt mountain road.
 When we reached the trees at an altitude between 10,000 and 11,000 feet we were surprised that there was absolutely no snow!
 The Bristlecone Pines are so windblown and twisted that they make wonderful photographs.
 The day was clear, sunny, no wind and no snow – truly unusual at that altitude, but perfect for photography.
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.